More North Korean ‘ghost boats,’ bodies wash up on Japan’s shores

 Winds and water currents push dozens of boats onto Japan’s northern coasts annually.
 Rickety North Korean fishing boats are particularly vulnerable because they lack the sturdiness and equipment to return home.
 But the alarming pace over the past few weeks has prompted Japanese authorities to step up patrols.

-Twenty-eight of the vessels _ dubbed “ghost boats” _ were detected in November, up from just four in November last year.
-Usually, only the boats or fragments wash ashore.
-It is very rare for survivors to be rescued and brought ashore by the Japanese.
+Twenty-eight of the vessels — dubbed “ghost boats” — were detected in November, up from just four in November last year.
+Usually, only the boats, sometimes with bodies inside, or fragments wash ashore.
+It is rare for survivors to be rescued and brought ashore.
+Coast guard officials have recovered at least 18 bodies this year.

+In order to reach their quotas, the North Korean fishermen may be taking more risks and venturing farther from their usual waters, approaching or possibly violating Japan’s 200-nautial mile exclusive economic zone west of Japanese northern coasts, known for rich fishing grounds.

 Japanese authorities are also holding 18 people from two other boats.
-They claim to be North Korean.
+They claim to be North Koreans and reportedly have expressed a desire to return home.
 The first batch of 10 landed on a small uninhabited island off southern Hokkaido on a damaged fishing boat and allegedly stole electronic appliances and other items from an unmanned shelter while temporarily taking refuge from rough seas.
 Japan’s coast guard rescued them last week.

 For all the latest World News, download Indian Express App